 Screen Magnifiers: Users can place Screen magnifiers over their system’s monitor to make sure that the content on the screen always pops up in large form.
 Many people use this feature on their operating systems to easily see the data written on it.
 Except that external magnifiers are also available.

 Alternative Keyboards: Users who have difficulty utilizing standard keyboards.
 There are a variety of options.
 Like, they can buy keyboards with larger keys that are easier for them to see and tap.
 They can also purchase keyboards with alternative key arrangements.
-Like sequences for people who can only write with one hand or with the help of few fingers.
+Like sequences for people who can only write with one hand or with the help of a few fingers.

 Switch-adapted Peripherals: They permit users who are limited access because of some physical deficiency.
 And who are unable to manage technology, such as a puff of breath or a head movement.
 Switch-adapted mice and keyboards make it possible for handicapped people to communicate with PCs.
 In case they are not able to operate peripherals with the help of their hands.